fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 scans the content of the file, figures out the name of the columns and their data types.

-However, running the same query as above, where we counted the number of unique values in a column, takes 18 seconds.
+However, running the same query as above, which counts the number of unique values in a column, takes 18 seconds.
 It is slower because to perform this query, the query engine needs to actually read the data.
 It is the same result that we had found in a [previous post]({% post_url 2022-08-22-arrow-dataset-creation %}).
 Running queries directly on a CSV file is slow.
 In that post, we had also found that